unofficial-uoregon-dissertation-formats/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 ## Using the Files in this Repository

+The .sh

 ### If you want to write in raw (La)TeX:

-You can ignore the Markdown files and build script, and just use the .tex and .cls files directly.
+You can ignore the Markdown files and build script, and just use the .tex and .cls files directly, using the normal pdflatex build process (if you're doing everything fully manually / not using a tool like RStudio):

+1. `pdflatex file.tex`
+2. `bibtex`
+3. `pdflatex file.tex`
+4. `pdflatex file.tex`
+5. `pdflatex file.tex` (This is one run more than normal, but seems to be necessary to get page numbers to render correctly -- without it, page numbers were off by one for me)

 ### If you want to write in (R)markdown: